getify/Functional-Light-JS/ch2.md

 foo( 3, 4 );
 ```

 As of ES5 (and strict mode, specifically), `arguments` is considered by some to be sort-of-deprecated; many avoid using it if possible.
-In JS, we "never" break backwards-compatibility no matter how helpful that may be for future progress, so `arguments` never be removed.
+In JS, we "never" break backwards-compatibility no matter how helpful that may be for future progress, so `arguments` will never be removed.
 But it's now commonly suggested that you avoid using it whenever possible.

 However, I suggest that `arguments.length`, and only that, is OK to keep using for those cases where you need to care about the passed number of arguments.
 A future version of JS might possibly add a feature that offers the ability to determine the number of arguments passed without consulting `arguments.length`; if that happens, then we can fully drop usage of `arguments`!